LuizGuerra/ecommerce/README.md

 # ecommerce

-This is an example application for a ecommerce app.
+This is an example application for an ecommerce app.
 It came to fruition an architecture assignment.
 The selected architecture was MVVM.

 Future plans to this small project: